• Skip to primary navigation

 • Flatbread: Any type of flatbread such as homemade naan or pita bread would taste great alongside this vegetarian shakshuka.

-• Roasted Potatoes: Also make a great side dish!
+• Roasted Potatoes or Baked Potatoes: Also make a great side dish!

 • Salad: This Shakshuka also pairs well with a leafy green salad or tzatziki salad.